fedbiomed/fedbiomed/docs/tutorials/installation/0-basic-software-installation.md

 !!! note "Conda environment for Fed-BioMed Node GUI"
-    Fed-BioMed comes with a user interface that allows data owners (node users) to deploy datasets and manage requested training plans easily. `fedbiomed-gui` environment is not going to be used unless Node GUI launched.
-If Node GUI is not planned to be used you can install only `fedbiomed-node` and `fedbiomed-researcher` environment.
+    Fed-BioMed comes with a user interface that allows data owners (node users) to deploy datasets and manage requested training plans easily.
+The `fedbiomed-gui` environment is not going to be used unless the Node GUI is launched.
+    If you don't plan on using the GUI, you can install only the `fedbiomed-node` and `fedbiomed-researcher` environments.

     ```
     ${FEDBIOMED_DIR}/scripts/configure_conda node researcher
     ```

-    Please see [Node GUI user guide](../../user-guide/nodes/node-gui.md) to get more information about launching GUI on your local.
+    Please see [Node GUI user guide](../../user-guide/nodes/node-gui.md) to get more information about launching GUI on your local machine.